breejs/bree/README.md

 });
 ```

-Note that you cannot pass a built-in/bound function.
+The function will be run as if it's in its own file, therefore no variables or dependencies will be shared from the local context by default.

-The function will be run as if it is in it's own file, therefore no variables or dependendencies will be shared from the local context by default.
+You should be able to pass data via `worker.workerData` (see [Custom Worker Options](#custom-worker-options)).

-You should be able to pass data via `worker.workerData`, see [Custom Worker Options](#custom-worker-options).
+Note that you cannot pass a built-in nor bound function.

 ## Concurrency